 It’s funny when you become a parent, and suddenly you have so so much to say about poo!
 Today’s post is about pee and poo, or rather, how to use reusable nappies.
 If you’re not a parent or parent-to-be then you’ve got my permission to skip this post as long as you come back for the next post!
 Deal?!

-I first thought about washable/reusable nappies when I was about 4 months pregnant, after discussing them with another pregnant friend whose sister had used them.
-At the time I was working full-time, but was looking like I would be unemployed in the very near future, so the idea of buying the nappies up front when on a full-time income and then never having to spend anymore money on nappies was very very appealing, and would help with budgeting big time.
+I first thought about washable/reusable nappies when I was about 4 months pregnant, after discussing them with another pregnant friend.
+The idea of buying the nappies up front and then never having to spend anymore money on nappies was very very appealing, and would help with budgeting big time.

 My first thoughts about washable/reusable nappies, however, were the terry towel nappies secured by large safety pins that my mother used on my sisters and I as babies.
 I knew that I would never be able to get my head around the folds and the pins, and so I began to research cloth nappies and I was pleasantly surprised at how far cloth nappies have come in the past 30 years.
 Most washable nappies look like nappies, and require no folding and definitely no pins, as they fasten with poppers or velcro.